 What’s more, low levels of glucose predict poor performance on self-control tasks and tests.
 Replenishing glucose, even just with a glass of orange juice, consistently improves self-control performance.

 But, if your weight problems stem from sugar addiction, obviously this puts you in a real bind.
 To improve your willpower you need more of the very thing you’re trying to avoid.

 Ego depletion means your sugar addiction is not just about pleasure

 Sweet taste is one of the most addicting experiences known to man.
-Studies in lab rats given the options of sucrose water or cocaine has revealed that the animals will work harder for the sweet reward than for the drug.
+Studies in lab rats given the options of sucrose water or cocaine have revealed that the animals will work harder for the sweet reward than for the drug.

 Most of the psychologists who help folks with weight loss are well aware of this hedonistic challenge.
 But if low brain energy depletes willpower, this means in choosing to cut down sugar you’re fighting two battles at once.

 I had a terrific sugar addiction.
 I used to run ten miles a day just so I could sit down to an entire 1 pound bag of peanut M&Ms reward.
 Then, I discovered Starbucks.
 My whole day soon revolved around arranging some kind of rendezvous with a mocha Frappuccino.
 I was so hooked that, while stationed in Jamestown North Dakota, I have to drive 100 miles each way to the nearest Starbucks once a week.
 On one occasion I got there moments too late, the person in front of me in line ordered the last of the mocha mix, and my whole week was ruined.

 I never in my life thought I’d get over sugar.
 Especially not chocolate.
 But after I discovered how toxic seed oils are to the human body and started including an abundance of healthy whole food-based fats, I was shocked at how easy it was to get sugary treats out of my life.